iturdikulov/notes/Zettelkasten_note_type.md

 # Notes types which I use with Zettelkasten

-This is initial table of notes types which I use with [[zettelkasten]].
+This is initial table of notes types which I use with [[Zettelkasten]].
 I will update it as I improve my workflow.
 To set note type need just apple tag from left column to note.